Meet the 2013 Class

 The Pew Scholars Program in the Biomedical Sciences provides funding to young investigators of outstanding promise in science relevant to the advancement of human health.
 The program makes grants to selected academic institutions to support the independent research of outstanding individuals who are in their first few years of their appointment at the assistant professor level.

 Read the announcement of the 2013 Pew Scholars in the Biomedical Sciences.

 The current grant level is $240,000; $60,000 per year for a four-year period.
-In 2014, Pew will name the next Class of Pew Scholars.
-For the 30th series of awards, to be made in 2014, one nomination will be invited from each of the participating institutions.
+In 2015, Pew will name the next Class of Pew Scholars.
+For the 31st series of awards, to be made in 2015, one nomination will be invited from each of the participating institutions.
 Participating institutions have been selected on the basis of the scope of their work in biomedical research and recommended to The Pew Charitable Trusts by the National Advisory Committee of the Program.
-As of August 1, 2013, the application for the 2014 award is open.
+The application for the 2015 awards will open on August 1, 2014.